movementlabsxyz/hyperplane/simulator/src/scenarios/sim_sweep_cat_lifetime/README.md

 ## Results

+This scenario illustrates the two types of failures that can occur with CATs:

-We can see that the number of failed CATs increases substantially if the CAT lifetime is too short.
-This is particularly pronounced in the below figure when the CAT lifetime is in the range of the delay of one of the chains.
+The number of failed CATs increases substantially if the CAT lifetime is too short.
+When the CAT lifetime is in the range of the delay of one of the chains (here 5 blocks), the number of failed CATs increases significantly as CATs are rejected due to timeouts.

+On the other hand if the CAT lifetime is above the delay of the chains (here 5 blocks), the number of failed CATs is the same for the different parameter sets.
+This is because the failed CATs are all rejected due to locked keys.

 ![Failed CATs](./tx_failure_cat.png)